The Nativity Season

 Overview

-It’s Hard To Wait - Children will become familiar with the stories of the coming of God’s Son to us on earth, as He is born of Mary "as a little child."
-They will be introduced to the concept of "waiting" and “listening” for something good, and preparing to “meet the Lord.”
-The birth of Christ is set within the context of human family and God’s family.
+It’s Hard To Wait - Students will consider the stories of the coming of God’s Son to us on earth, as He is born of Mary "as a little child."
+They will consider the concept of "waiting" and preparing for something important.
+The birth of Christ, the "light of wisdom," is the most important event ever to have taken place.

 box bottom border